People's Republic of Kampuchea: Constitution of the SOC

 The constitution was revised in 1989 to accommodate the market-oriented policies of the newly formed "State of Cambodia".
 This state was basically a continuation of the PRK regime adapted to the new realities dictated by the collapse of the Soviet bloc, when Mikhail Gorbachev reduced to a minimum Soviet support for Vietnam and Cambodia.
 Suddenly the Cambodian leadership found itself scrambling for favour abroad, which included the need to open its markets, the gradual abandoning of its original pro-Soviet stance and the pressure to find some accommodation with the factions warring against it.

-The PRK's Constitution had not made any mention of a Head of State, perhaps reserving this role for Sihanouk; however, the traditional functions of a head of state - representing the state in diplomatic relations and ceremonial functions - were vested in the Council of State as a collective body, on the model of the Presidium of the Supreme Soviet and the East German Council of State.
+The PRK's Constitution had not made any mention of a Head of State, perhaps reserving this role for Sihanouk; however, the traditional functions of a head of state - representing the state in diplomatic relations and ceremonial functions - were vested in the Council of State as a collective body, on the model of the Presidium of the Supreme Soviet of the USSR and the East German Council of State.
 The State of Cambodia Constitution went beyond this simple assignment of functions, and outright stated that the President of the Council of State would be the "Head of State of Cambodia".